jakartaee/specifications/faces/4.1/_index.md

 including UI components, state management, event handing, input validation, page navigation, and support for internationalization and accessibility.

-The release removes references to the SecurityManager, further aligns with CDI where possible, and provides various small enhancements and clarifications.
+The removes references to the SecurityManager, further aligns with CDI where possible, and provides various small enhancements and clarifications.

 ### New features, enhancements or additions
 * Make FacesMessage#VALUES / VALUES_MAP generic